Portugal a sanctuary for 'devastated' Bernardo Silva following ill-advised Mendy tweet | Goal.com

 Silva was back to his best as he dribbled past Lithuania and Luxembourg defenders and picked apart their backline to ensure there were no qualification hiccups.

-It's exactly the sort of contribution Guardiola needs if his side are to have any chance of clawing back the nine-point deficit to Liverpoo.
+It's exactly the sort of contribution Guardiola needs if his side are to have any chance of clawing back the nine-point deficit to Liverpool.